Effective nitrate water treatment using biological or ion exchange technologies.

 Envirogen’s Fluidized Bed Reactor (FBR) system handles high flows at low cost with typical nitrate treatment efficiencies of greater than 99%.
-Our anoxic FBR systems have been successfully operated at flow ranges from 5 to 6,000 GPM.
+Our anoxic FBR systems have been successfully applied for nitrate water treatment at flow ranges from 5 to 6,000 GPM.
 Learn more about Envirogen’s solution for denitrification of FGD wastewater for power plants.

 Envirogen’s proprietary high efficiency ion exchange process produces recovery rates that are among the highest in the industry.
 Characterization of the raw water allows Envirogen engineers to design a system that will optimize the ion exchange removal and regeneration process, maximizing treated water delivered to your customers while minimizing salt consumption and waste brine generation.

-With over 26 successful applications removing nitrates from water, Envirogen has the experience to address your nitrate contamination issues.
+With over 26 successful nitrate water treatment applications, Envirogen has the experience to address your nitrate contamination issues.

 Further Reading on Nitrate Water Treatment